I Am a Feminist (and You Might Be One, Too)

 As you might guess, that term is a combination of “feminist” and “Nazi.”
 The term was coined by Rush Limbaugh in 1989.
 According to Wikipedia, “’feminazi’ is a term used pejoratively to describe either feminists who are perceived as extreme or radical, women who are perceived as seeking superiority over men (rather than equality), or to describe all feminists.”
-“Feminists who are perceived as extreme or radical” seems to refer to the perception of the person other than the feminist, someone who assumes that anyone who would like women to have the same rights as men to be “radical.”
+“Feminists who are perceived as extreme or radical” seems to refer to the perception of a person other than the feminist, someone who assumes that anyone who would like women to have the same rights as men to be “radical.”
 I would have to ask, what century might that person belong to?
 Because that is certainly not an extreme belief or a new one.
 As for “seeking superiority over men,” I don’t know any women who are doing that.
 We have been seen as inferior for such a long time that just evening up the playing field is a mighty challenge.
 I don’t know any feminists who are striving for superiority over men.
 If there are, they should probably be given a different name from the rest of us, maybe “Amazonians.”

 No, we feminists just want to be treated as equal, rather than as less than.
 We would like to earn the same pay for the same job as a man does, rather than 77 cents to his dollar.
 We would like not to automatically be viewed as less capable simply because we do not have a penis (which has never actually conferred capability or superiority, but is simply an organ for perpetuating the species).
 We would like to have the same right that men have to manage our own health and our bodies.
-Should a man have to obtain permission from his wife or mother in order to have a vasectomy?
+Should a man have to obtain permission from his wife or mother or doctor in order to have a vasectomy?
 I think not.
-Neither should a woman have to have permission from a husband or father or really anyone at all in order to do anything whatsoever with her own body.
+Neither should a woman have to have permission from a husband or doctor or really anyone at all in order to do anything whatsoever with her own body.

 So being a feminist is really a pretty ordinary thing.
 It means I value women, I honor women, I respect women.
 I would like women to be seen as equal, rather than as less than.
-I would like to earn a reasonable wage, based on my abilities and experience, rather than my sex.
+I would like to earn a reasonable wage, based on my abilities and experience, rather than on my gender.
 I would like to make my own medical decisions.
 Is that so unreasonable?

 If you don’t think so, you just might be a feminist, too.

 And for those who aren’t feminists, which would be those people who believe women to be inferior, who do not want to grant them a reasonable wage based on their abilities and experience, and who do not want them to be able to make their own medical decisions, there is a term for you, too.
 But I won’t mention it here.
 If you’re listening, I would ask that you consider your own wife, daughter or mother and ask yourself honestly if you would like for her to be treated the way I just mentioned.
 If not?
-I hate to tell you this, but you might be a feminist.
+I hate to tell you this, but you might be a feminist, too.